The Deuces Live District

 Watch Our Deuces Live Video

 Why The Deuces Live is a Must-See Spot

-The Woodson Museum is a community hub with an array of traveling cultural exhibits and events, including art shows, concerts, poetry and book readings, community activism events and more.
+The Deuces, which takes its name from the double twos in 22nd Street South, was the main thoroughfare of a vibrant African American community, especially until the practice of segregation faded.
+It is still where you'll find The Dr. Carter G. Woodson African American Museum, a community hub that regularly hosts an array of traveling cultural exhibits and events, including art shows, concerts, poetry and book readings and community activism events.
 The Tampa Bay Collard Green Festival is held here each winter, along with other fun happenings.
-Perhaps one of the area's best-kept local secrets is the gorgeous garden behind the museum, a popular spot for weddings and events.
+Perhaps one of the area's best-kept local secrets is the gorgeous garden behind the museum, a popular spot for weddings and other events.

-The museum is also the starting point for St. Pete’s self-guided African American Heritage trail, along which you’ll learn the stories of key people, places and moments from the city’s rich Black history.
-Important sites include the Historic Manhattan Casino, a former dance hall where music greats such as Louis Armstrong, Duke Ellington and B.B.
+The museum is also the starting point for St. Pete’s self-guided African American Heritage Trail, which tells the stories of key people, places and moments in the city’s rich Black history.
+Its important sites include the Historic Manhattan Casino, a former dance hall where music greats such as Louis Armstrong, Duke Ellington and B.B.
 King. performed.
-The building now houses 22 South Food Hall.
+The building now houses the 22 South Food Hall.

-If you happen to be exploring The Deuces on a Sunday, be sure to stop in at Cultured Books, a Black-owned mobile bookstore that comes to the Well at 833 22nd St. South from 1 - 4 p.m.
-You'll find a wide selection of children's books by authors who are people of color.
+If you happen to be exploring The Deuces on the second Sunday of a month, be sure to stop in at cultured books, a Black-owned mobile pop-up bookstore that comes to the Well at 833 22nd St. S. from noon to 6 p.m.
+You'll find a wide selection of children's books that represent a range of cultural backgrounds.

 Learn about St. Pete's early Black community and its challenges and triumphs on a self-guided tour of the African American Heritage Trail in south St. Pete.Learn More